libxmq/xmq/README.md

 }
 ```

 That can be converted to xml or json.
-But if you have known columns, you can create
+But if you know the column names, you can create
 a more tailored grammar:
 ```
 cars  = car+.
 car   = date, -#9, color, -#9, count, nl.
 date  = ~[#9;#a;#d]+.
 color = ~[#9;#a;#d]+.